mythic-p/toy-vm/README.md

 ## Origin

-The Xue language is named after the first name of my cute girlfriend, which means that she is my new motivation to programming.
+The Xue language is named after the last name of my cute girlfriend, which means that she is my new motivation to programming.

 ## Goal